ramaniitrgoyal92/Modeling_of_Tensegrity_Structures_MOTES/Software_Verification_and_Examples/Dynamics_Examples/00_Software_Verification_Double_Pendulum/README.md

-This folder gives a comparison of nodes positions and bar length errors of MOTES software and analytical solution by a double pendulum.
+This folder gives a comparison of nodes positions and bar length errors of MOTES software and analytical solution by a double pendulum example.

 The results are shown in **`MOTES_n_Analytical_Solution_Comparison`** folder.